RaviTambade/TFLPortal/Documentation/apiendpoints.md

      - Salary history data in JSON format

 These endpoints provide a framework for managing salary processing, payroll generation, and related functionalities in a Salary Processing System using RESTful API principles.

+## Timesheet Management

+Designing a Timesheet REST API for an intranet involves creating endpoints to manage employee timesheets within the organization.
+Below is a suggested structure for such an API:

+1. **Authentication**:
+   - Endpoint: `/auth`
+   - Methods: POST
+   - Description: Authenticate users and generate JWT tokens for further access.

+2. **Employee Information**:
+   - Endpoint: `/employees`
+   - Methods: GET
+   - Description: Retrieve information about all employees.
+   - Response:
+     - List of employee data in JSON format

+3. **Individual Employee Information**:
+   - Endpoint: `/employees/{employee_id}`
+   - Methods: GET
+   - Description: Retrieve information about a specific employee.
+   - Response:
+     - Employee data in JSON format

+4. **Timesheet Entries**:
+   - Endpoint: `/timesheets`
+   - Methods: GET, POST
+   - Description: CRUD operations for managing timesheet entries.
+   - Request Body (for POST):
+     - employee_id: ID of the employee
+     - date: Date of the timesheet entry
+     - hours_worked: Number of hours worked
+     - project_id: ID of the project associated with the timesheet entry
+     - task_id: ID of the task associated with the timesheet entry
+   - Response:
+     - List of timesheet entries in JSON format

+5. **Individual Timesheet Entry**:
+   - Endpoint: `/timesheets/{entry_id}`
+   - Methods: GET, PUT, DELETE
+   - Description: Retrieve, update, or delete a specific timesheet entry.
+   - Response:
+     - Timesheet entry data in JSON format

+6. **Project Information**:
+   - Endpoint: `/projects`
+   - Methods: GET
+   - Description: Retrieve information about all projects.
+   - Response:
+     - List of project data in JSON format

+7. **Individual Project Information**:
+   - Endpoint: `/projects/{project_id}`
+   - Methods: GET
+   - Description: Retrieve information about a specific project.
+   - Response:
+     - Project data in JSON format

+8. **Task Information**:
+   - Endpoint: `/tasks`
+   - Methods: GET
+   - Description: Retrieve information about all tasks.
+   - Response:
+     - List of task data in JSON format

+9. **Individual Task Information**:
+   - Endpoint: `/tasks/{task_id}`
+   - Methods: GET
+   - Description: Retrieve information about a specific task.
+   - Response:
+     - Task data in JSON format

+10. **Reporting**:
+    - Endpoint: `/reports`
+    - Methods: GET
+    - Description: Generate reports based on specified criteria.
+    - Query Parameters:
+      - start_date: Start date for the report period
+      - end_date: End date for the report period
+      - employee_id (optional): ID of the employee for whom the report is generated
+    - Response:
+      - Report data in JSON or CSV format

+These endpoints provide a foundation for managing timesheet entries, retrieving employee, project, and task information, and generating reports within an intranet using RESTful API principles.
+Adjustments and additional endpoints may be necessary based on specific business requirements.

+Below is a suggested structure for a Timesheet Tracking, Insertion, Monitoring, and Analysis REST API with endpoints:

+1. **Authentication**:
+   - Endpoint: `/auth`
+   - Methods: POST
+   - Description: Authenticate users and generate JWT tokens for further access.

+2. **Insert Timesheet Entry**:
+   - Endpoint: `/timesheets`
+   - Methods: POST
+   - Description: Insert a new timesheet entry.
+   - Request Body:
+     - employee_id: ID of the employee
+     - date: Date of the timesheet entry
+     - hours_worked: Number of hours worked
+     - project_id: ID of the project associated with the timesheet entry
+     - task_id: ID of the task associated with the timesheet entry
+   - Response:
+     - Status message indicating success or failure

+3. **Track Timesheet Entries**:
+   - Endpoint: `/timesheets`
+   - Methods: GET
+   - Description: Retrieve timesheet entries for monitoring.
+   - Query Parameters:
+     - employee_id (optional): Filter by employee ID
+     - start_date (optional): Start date for the timesheet entries
+     - end_date (optional): End date for the timesheet entries
+   - Response:
+     - List of timesheet entries in JSON format

+4. **Monitor Timesheet Entries**:
+   - Endpoint: `/timesheets/monitor`
+   - Methods: GET
+   - Description: Monitor timesheet entries for unusual patterns or discrepancies.
+   - Query Parameters:
+     - start_date: Start date for monitoring
+     - end_date: End date for monitoring
+   - Response:
+     - List of timesheet entries with potential issues in JSON format

+5. **Analyze Timesheet Data**:
+   - Endpoint: `/timesheets/analysis`
+   - Methods: POST
+   - Description: Analyze timesheet data for insights.
+   - Request Body:
+     - analysis_type: Type of analysis (e.g., hours worked by project, average hours per employee)
+     - parameters: Additional parameters for analysis
+   - Response:
+     - Analysis results in JSON format

+6. **Individual Timesheet Entry**:
+   - Endpoint: `/timesheets/{entry_id}`
+   - Methods: GET, PUT, DELETE
+   - Description: Retrieve, update, or delete a specific timesheet entry.
+   - Response:
+     - Timesheet entry data in JSON format

+7. **Project Analysis**:
+   - Endpoint: `/projects/{project_id}/analysis`
+   - Methods: GET
+   - Description: Analyze timesheet data for a specific project.
+   - Query Parameters:
+     - start_date: Start date for analysis
+     - end_date: End date for analysis
+   - Response:
+     - Project analysis results in JSON format

+8. **Employee Analysis**:
+   - Endpoint: `/employees/{employee_id}/analysis`
+   - Methods: GET
+   - Description: Analyze timesheet data for a specific employee.
+   - Query Parameters:
+     - start_date: Start date for analysis
+     - end_date: End date for analysis
+   - Response:
+     - Employee analysis results in JSON format

+These endpoints provide functionality for tracking, inserting, monitoring, and analyzing timesheet data within a Timesheet Management System.
+Adjustments and additional endpoints may be needed based on specific requirements and use cases.

+Creating a Timesheet Dashboard API involves designing endpoints to retrieve aggregated data and statistics for visualization on a dashboard.
+Here's a suggested structure for such an API:

+1. **Authentication**:
+   - Endpoint: `/auth`
+   - Methods: POST
+   - Description: Authenticate users and generate JWT tokens for further access.

+2. **Timesheet Summary Statistics**:
+   - Endpoint: `/timesheets/summary`
+   - Methods: GET
+   - Description: Retrieve summary statistics of timesheet data.
+   - Query Parameters:
+     - start_date: Start date for the summary statistics
+     - end_date: End date for the summary statistics
+   - Response:
+     - Summary statistics of timesheet data in JSON format

+3. **Timesheet Entries by Project**:
+   - Endpoint: `/timesheets/projects`
+   - Methods: GET
+   - Description: Retrieve timesheet entries aggregated by project.
+   - Query Parameters:
+     - start_date: Start date for the timesheet entries
+     - end_date: End date for the timesheet entries
+   - Response:
+     - Timesheet entries aggregated by project in JSON format

+4. **Timesheet Entries by Employee**:
+   - Endpoint: `/timesheets/employees`
+   - Methods: GET
+   - Description: Retrieve timesheet entries aggregated by employee.
+   - Query Parameters:
+     - start_date: Start date for the timesheet entries
+     - end_date: End date for the timesheet entries
+   - Response:
+     - Timesheet entries aggregated by employee in JSON format

+5. **Timesheet Entries by Task**:
+   - Endpoint: `/timesheets/tasks`
+   - Methods: GET
+   - Description: Retrieve timesheet entries aggregated by task.
+   - Query Parameters:
+     - start_date: Start date for the timesheet entries
+     - end_date: End date for the timesheet entries
+   - Response:
+     - Timesheet entries aggregated by task in JSON format

+6. **Timesheet Trends**:
+   - Endpoint: `/timesheets/trends`
+   - Methods: GET
+   - Description: Retrieve trends in timesheet data over a specified period.
+   - Query Parameters:
+     - start_date: Start date for the trend analysis period
+     - end_date: End date for the trend analysis period
+     - interval: Interval for the trend analysis (e.g., daily, weekly, monthly)
+   - Response:
+     - Timesheet trend data in JSON format

+7. **Timesheet Dashboard Data**:
+   - Endpoint: `/timesheets/dashboard`
+   - Methods: GET
+   - Description: Retrieve aggregated data for timesheet dashboard visualization.
+   - Query Parameters:
+     - start_date: Start date for the data
+     - end_date: End date for the data
+   - Response:
+     - Aggregated data for timesheet dashboard in JSON format

+These endpoints provide functionality for retrieving aggregated timesheet data for visualization on a dashboard.
+Additional endpoints or modifications may be necessary based on specific requirements for the dashboard and the types of visualizations needed.